htyjers/AsyDiffusion/README.md

 2. Pre-trained models:

-   Download the pre-trained model of , then get into the `AsyDiffusion/test/texture` directory and modify the model paths in option files in `/config/inpainting/options/test/ir-sde.yml`
+   Download the pre-trained model, then get into the `AsyDiffusion/test/texture` directory and modify the model paths in option files in `/config/inpainting/options/test/ir-sde.yml`
    * *You can set the path of Texture Denoising Model in [here](https://github.com/htyjers/StrDiffusion/blob/5749a214bb39754be165fa2bf76f96f13bc3e4a3/test/texture/config/inpainting/options/test/ir-sde.yml#L44)*
    * *You can set the path of Structure Denoising Model in [here](https://github.com/htyjers/StrDiffusion/blob/5749a214bb39754be165fa2bf76f96f13bc3e4a3/test/texture/config/inpainting/options/test/ir-sde.yml#L45)*